ddarren/baseball/README.md

 As with all applications, there can be more possible improvements:

 - Improve the speed of  slugging percentages query which is currently quite slow.
-- If the application become complex, it may be worth abstracting STDOUT away from the domain commands and instead have an output object injected.
+- If the application becomes complex, it may be worth abstracting STDOUT away from the domain commands and instead have an output object injected.
 - While the application has sufficient unit test coverage, an overall automated system test would be nice too.